C-EO/iconsguild/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to Lucide.
+The following is a set of guidelines for contributing to IconsGuild.
 Feel free to propose changes to this document in a pull request.

 ## Pull Requests